MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Enable-ExchangeCertificate.md

 ```

 ### -Server
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Server parameter specifies the server name on which you want to enable the certificate.

-!!!
-Exchange Server 2016

 The Server parameter specifies the Exchange server where you want to run this command.
 You can use any value that uniquely identifies the server.
 For example:

 - Name